-Communities are anchored in their commonalities such as place, language, religion, customs, share experience or values.
-Nation-states thrive as what Benedict Andersson called "imagined communities", whose members believe they hold a deep horizontal comradeship with each other, even though most of them will never meet.
-It is possible to have collective decision-making with a multitude of communities represented, but it is crucial to agree on the principals of connecting them.
+It is possible to have collective decisionmaking with a multitude of communities represented, but it is crucial to agree on the principals connecting them.
 From a philosophical perspective, Souleyman Bachir Daigne elegantly defends the need for horizontal universalism in a world of plurality.
 If we are to grow together around shared values, no one community can claim to be the bearer of the universal.
-Instead, values have to be discussed laterally among participants that recognize one another as equal.
-This can only happen, if communities connect, make their concerns heard and try to move beyond them together rather than retreating into isolation.
+Instead, values have to be discussed laterally among participants that recognise one another as equal.
+This can only happen if communities connect, make their concerns heard and try to move beyond them together rather than retreating into isolation.
 The most important element in this endeavour is the translation of experience.
 Translation allows us to share our concerns and exchange with others in order to move towards a common horizon.

 Politics in a world where the plurality of experiences is inescapable requires the constant attempt to relate and transcend individual concerns on behalf of social cohesion.
-Society is not possible without such a public sphere where we can speak, recognize our differences and disagree.
-This may sound simple, but it requires accepting to sometimes lose the untranslatable and listing to someone butcher your language as well.
-Souleyman Bachir Daigne therefore speaks out forcefully against those that guard the borders of experience, of who has the right to speak on behalf of who, those that allow for only situated speech.
-Enclosing one's culture by saying "this belong to me" is absurd, he argues, citing examples of identity politics and disputes over cultural appropriation.
-Does the translator of black poet Armanda Gorman have to share her skin colour to know how to convey her message in another language?
-Can I only relate to women who share my cultural background or experience of expatriation?
-Can the suffering of an ethnic group be discussed by somebody who is not a member and might not use their words?
+Society is not possible without a public sphere where we can speak, recognise our differences and disagree.
+This may sound simple, but it requires accepting that the untranslatable is sometimes lost and maybe even listening to someone butcher your language as well.
+Souleyman Bachir Daigne therefore speaks out forcefully against those that guard the borders of experience - of who has the right to speak on behalf of who - and those that allow for only situated speech.
+Enclosing one's culture by saying 'this belongs to me' is absurd, he argues, citing examples of identity politics and disputes over cultural appropriation.

+Society is not possible without a public sphere where we can speak, recognise our differences and disagree

+Does the translator of black poet

+Armanda Gorman have to share her skin

+colour to know how to convey her message

+in another language?
+Can I only relate

+to women who share my cultural background

+or experience of expatriation?
+Can the

+suffering of an ethnic group be discussed

+by somebody who is not a member and

+might not use their words?

 The intense debates we have about these questions reflect the tension between the fight for cultural and political representation and the necessity of translation.

-And since I have tried to defend substantive representation, I will side with Daigne and insist on translation as the basis of a plural society, which strives towards common values that are horizontally shared.
+You cannot own your experience and deny others access if you want it to become part of the collective.
+And since I have tried to defend substantive representation, I will side with Daigne and insist on translation as the basis of a plural society which strives towards common values that are horizontally shared.

 In politics, every community needs to defend their interests and ideals, we need to argue and disagree, to move beyond the tribes we have grown comfortable with and grow into a functioning society.
 You cannot own your experience and deny others access if you want it to become part of the collective.